etsy/open-api/.github/ISSUE_TEMPLATE/endpoint-schema-proposal.md

 ---

 **Current Endpoint Schema**
-What in the current endpoint schema do you think is missing or find confusing?
+Add information about current endpoint schema

 **Proposed Endpoint Schema**
-Add information about your proposed change.
+Add information about your proposed change

 **Why are you proposing this change?**
-Please provide a reason for the change you're proposing.